-This 5-ingredient, mayo-based sauce is made bright and light through the addition of Greek yogurt and lime juice, while two simple spices add singular, smoky flavor.
-You won’t believe how easy it is, yet your fellow diners will perk up at the first taste!
+This 5-ingredient sauce is made bright and light through the addition of Greek yogurt and lime juice, while two simple spices add singular, smoky flavor.
+You won’t believe how easy and versatile it is!

 When specifically labeled as “Hungarian sweet paprika” the spice will likely be richer and fruitier than the basic variety.
 Expect flavor similar to a red bell pepper and without heat.
 It’s a great all-around paprika and will add a bit more dimension than the regular stuff.
 When a recipe calls for paprika without specifying which kind, using Hungarian sweet paprika or a basic grocery store variety is a safe bet.